Arvagh

-Arvagh, or Arva, is a town in County Cavan, Ireland, on the shores of Garty Lough and overlooked by Bruse Mountain.
+Arvagh, or Arva, is a small market town in County Cavan, Ireland, on the shores of Garty Lough and overlooked by Bruse Mountain.
 It is located on the junction of the R198 and R203 regional roads.
+As of 2022, the town had a population of 419.

 It is situated in the centre of the drumlin belt on the border of Counties Longford and Leitrim.
 Its location is about 3 km southeast of the tripoint where the three provinces of Ulster, Leinster and Connacht meet.

-As of 2022, the town had a population of 419.

 Toponymy

 Árṁaċ, or Ármhach (meaning "Battlefield" or "Place of Slaughter"), was brought about because Arvagh is on the borders of 3 counties and provinces, Leitrim, Longford and Cavan (Connaght, Leinster and Ulster).
 The royal families of these counties would battle in Arvagh and as a result many died, Hence "Place of Slaughter".